 6. If the animal is not sold during the impoundment period, the county shall publish notice in the classified section where animals are advertised of a newspaper of general circulation in the county that the animal is available for purchase at the animal services center.
 The advertisement shall appear daily in the newspaper for a period of not less than 2 weeks.
-The county shall sell the animal to the highest bidder capable of caring for the animal at the end of the 2 week period in the same manner prescribed in subsections 4 and 5 hereof. - 74.
-If the appeal is upheld or ownership is relinquished, regional animal services may release the animal to a receiving sanctuary, rescue or releasing agency.
-If the county regional animal services is unable to-sell transfer the animal to a sanctuary, rescue or releasing agency with the appropriate local, state and/or federal licensing and permits, the animal may be destroyed euthanized in a humane manner-or the county may give the animal to any person who is capable of caring for the animal and complying with section 55.650 to 55.730, inclusive.
+The county shall sell the animal to the highest bidder capable of caring for the animal at the end of the 2 week period in the same manner prescribed in subsections 4 and 5 hereof.

+74. If there is a sanctuary, rescue or releasing agency willing to accept the impounded exotic animal, regional animal services may release the animal to the sanctuary, rescue or releasing agency.
+If the county regional animal services is unable to sell transfer the animal to a sanctuary, rescue or releasing agency with the appropriate local, state and/or federal licensing and permits, the animal may be destroyed euthanized in a humane manner or the county may give the animal to any person who is capable of caring for the animal and complying with section 55.650 to 55.730, inclusive.

-[Business Impact Note: The Board of County Commissioners hereby finds that this ordinance does not impose a direct and significant economic burden upon a business, nor does it directly restrict the formation, operation or expansion of a
+[Business Impact Note: The Board of County Commissioners hereby finds that this ordinance does not impose a direct and significant economic burden upon a business, nor does it directly restrict the formation, operation or expansion of a business.]

-usiness.]

-coposed on the, 2018.
+Proposed on the, 2017.

-roposed by Commissioner
+Proposed by Commissioner

-assed on the, 2018.
+Passed on the, 2017.

-ote:
+Vote:

 Ayes:

 Nays:

 Absent:

-Washoe County Commission
+Chairman Washoe County Commission

+ATTEST:

-ounty Clerk
+Count ty Clerk

-nis ordinance shall be in force and effect from and after Apri L 1
+This ordinance day of shall be in force effect, 2017. from and after the